Bolognese

 Bolognese History

 The Bolognese dog originated hundreds of years ago in Italy, where their name comes from the city of Bologna.
-(That’s is the only connection they have to the famed Italian pasta sauce that hails from the same place.
+(That is the only connection they have to the famed Italian pasta sauce that hails from the same place.
 Yes, great things come from Bologna.)
 Historically, these amiable lapdogs were often given as gifts to kings and queens as far back as the 11th and 12th centuries.
 They were so loved, in fact, that Roman nobility, as well as some of the most powerful and wealthy families throughout Italy, commissioned portraits featuring these pups.
 However, as the aristocracy diminished in power and influence, the breed almost went extinct.
 A few enthusiastic modern-day breeders saved them from obsolescence in the 1980s, restoring not only the breed as a whole, but their popularity, too.

-Bolos came to England in 1990 and was recognized by the United Kennel Club here in the United States in 1995.
+Bolos came to England in 1990 and were recognized by the United Kennel Club here in the United States in 1995.
 The Bolos were recorded in the Foundation Stock Service (a breed registry of the American Kennel Club) in 1999.
 Because the breed is so rare and relatively new to the United States, it is not yet fully recognized by the AKC, but they have been permitted to compete in AKC companion events since 2008.
 They are also referred to as Bichon Bolognese, since they belong to the Bichon family of dogs.

 Are you looking to add a Bolognese to your life?
 You can find a list of reputable breeders on the American Kennel Club’s website.
 While the average Bolognese puppy price may vary, you can expect the cost to run anywhere from $1,200 to $2,000 for a pup who’s been screened for health and temperament issues and may even come with pedigree papers.
 You can also adopt from a local Bolognese rescue organization or check the listings at your local animal shelter.
+Search Chewy’s database of adoptable dogs for Bolognese in your area.

 FAQs